 Project Overview

-- Completing this work in 2022 will allow the City and TTC to better coordinate a series of projects in the area, i.e. Adelaide Street, King Street West and Bloor Street West.
+- Replacing the tracks this year allow the City and TTC to better coordinate a series of projects in the area., i.e. Adelaide Street, King Street West and Bloor Street West.

 - From Manning Avenue to Spadina Avenue, the cycle track will be installed in the existing parking layby areas, which will result in a modest loss to street parking.
 81% of street parking will be retained next to the bike lanes outside rush hours.